 During the Fall and Spring, Jazz Forum Arts produced its Jazz at the Tarrytown Music Hall series, for twenty-two years, featuring Billy Taylor, Lionel Hampton, Betty Carter, Gerry Mulligan, Sonny Rollins, Clark Terry, Dave Brubeck, and the Count Basie Orchestra.
 Jazz Forum Arts has also produced concerts at Peekskill’s Paramount Center, Purchase College’s Performing Arts Center, and Valhalla’s Kensico Dam.
 Jazz Forum Arts produced 13 years of the Riverside Park Arts Festival in New York City, three years of the Berkshire Jazz Festival, and eight years of the Sunnyside Jazz Festival.
 In NYC, Jazz Forum Arts has presented at The Town Hall, Symphony Space, The Michael Schimmel Center at PACE Downtown, the Beacon Theatre, NYU Skirball Center and since 2005 at Jazz at Lincoln Center.

 Jazz Forum Arts presents three dozen concerts each summer as part of our Free Summer Concerts Series, which features concerts held outdoors in several Westchester County, New York towns and villages.
+Even though we are not-for-profit, we still use concert management software to ensure that all of our performances are amazing no matter the venue and continue to be sold out.
 This summer marks our 20th consecutive year of two dozen or significantly more free concerts in Westchester County and the environs.

 We are proud of contributing to the cultural landscape in the New York metro area, and of the audiences we have cultivated and brought to the music, focusing on underserved communities.
 Our founding board members in 1985 included David Amram, Dizzy Gillespie, and Wynton Marsalis.
 Jazz Forum Arts is proud to have been awarded our 6th grant from the National Endowment for the Arts, which helped fund the National Public Radio broadcast of Cedar Walton & Barry Harris on WBGO’s Toast of The Nation (New Year’s Eve), documenting our long-running Piano Summit concert series at Jazz at Lincoln Center’s Frederick P. Rose Hall.
 We are extremely excited to celebrate the 3rd Anniversary of our new Jazz Forum club venue in Tarrytown – Westchester’s premier Jazz club, presenting the finest in Jazz and Brazilian music, as well as a rotating exhibition of local artists.